gmc-code/PC-microbit-micropython/docs/lessons/Mu_editor.rst

  CTRL X        Cut selected text into the clipboard.
  CTRL C        Copy selected text into the clipboard.
  CTRL V        Paste text from the clipboard.
+ CTRL SHIFT S  Save the current tab with a new name (or double click the tab's name).
 =============  ======================================================================